Yardbird Table & Bar: History

 Chef Kimberly-Ann Ryan from Hell's Kitchen season 16 was the head chef of the Las Vegas location, after winning the title in her season.

+In September 2026, Yardbird filed for Chapter 11 bankruptcy after reporting over $25 million in debt and significant operational challenges across its restaurant fleet.

 Design and ambiance

 The restaurants use the modern farmhouse style.
 The Miami restaurant, located in a former grocery store, has walls reclaimed from an old barn in North Carolina.
 It has a chandelier made of Ball glasses.

 The Las Vegas location is decorated with pickle jars, video slideshows of famous Southern musicians, and vintage looking light bulbs.
 The Los Angeles location has industrial features, leather booths, and original artwork.